Repare Therapeutics (NASDAQ:RPTX) Announces Earnings Results

-Repare Therapeutics (NASDAQ:RPTX – Get Rating) issued its quarterly earnings results on Tuesday.
-The company reported ($0.70) EPS for the quarter, beating analysts’ consensus estimates of ($0.74) by $0.04, MarketWatch Earnings reports.
-Repare Therapeutics had a negative net margin of 10,941.61% and a negative return on equity of 36.89%.
+Repare Therapeutics (NASDAQ:RPTX – Get Rating) posted its earnings results on Tuesday.
+The company reported ($0.70) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.74) by $0.04, MarketWatch Earnings reports.
+Repare Therapeutics had a negative return on equity of 36.89% and a negative net margin of 10,941.61%.

-In other Repare Therapeutics news, major shareholder Bvf Partners L. P/Il purchased 997,961 shares of the company’s stock in a transaction that occurred on Wednesday, January 19th.
-The stock was bought at an average price of $14.10 per share, with a total value of $14,071,250.10.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other news, major shareholder Bvf Partners L. P/Il purchased 997,961 shares of the business’s stock in a transaction on Wednesday, January 19th.
+The stock was acquired at an average price of $14.10 per share, for a total transaction of $14,071,250.10.
+The acquisition was disclosed in a document filed with the SEC, which is available through this link.
 Company insiders own 33.60% of the company’s stock.

-RPTX has been the topic of a number of recent research reports.
-Zacks Investment Research upgraded shares of Repare Therapeutics from a “strong sell” rating to a “hold” rating in a research report on Friday, February 4th.
-Stifel Nicolaus reduced their price target on shares of Repare Therapeutics from $48.00 to $47.00 and set a “buy” rating on the stock in a research report on Wednesday, November 10th.
-Finally, Northland Securities increased their price objective on Repare Therapeutics from $40.00 to $45.00 and gave the company an “outperform” rating in a research note on Thursday, November 18th.
-One research analyst has rated the stock with a hold rating and six have given a buy rating to the company.
-Based on data from MarketBeat.com, the company has an average rating of “Buy” and an average price target of $48.00.
+RPTX has been the topic of several recent research reports.
+Stifel Nicolaus decreased their price objective on Repare Therapeutics from $48.00 to $47.00 and set a “buy” rating on the stock in a research note on Wednesday, November 10th.
+Northland Securities lifted their target price on Repare Therapeutics from $40.00 to $45.00 and gave the company an “outperform” rating in a research note on Thursday, November 18th.
+Finally, Zacks Investment Research raised Repare Therapeutics from a “strong sell” rating to a “hold” rating in a research note on Friday, February 4th.
+One analyst has rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock has an average rating of “Buy” and a consensus price target of $48.00.

 Repare Therapeutics Company Profile (Get Rating)